Loading organizations...

 Key people at IntruGuard Devices.

-IntruGuard Devices was founded by Ashok Jain (Co-founder, CEO).
+IntruGuard Devices was founded in 2003 by Ashok Jain (Co-founder, CEO).

 Key people at IntruGuard Devices.

-IntruGuard Devices was founded by Ashok Jain (Co-founder, CEO).
+IntruGuard Devices was founded in 2003 by Ashok Jain (Co-founder, CEO).

 IntruGuard Devices, Inc. is a Silicon Valley–based company specializing in Network Behavior Analysis (NBA) systems designed to protect Internet services and network infrastructure.
 Its products provide real-time, granular visibility into network traffic and automatic protection against targeted Distributed Denial of Service (DDoS) attacks.
 The company primarily serves e-tailers, social networking platforms, SaaS providers, online commerce, internet gaming companies, web hosting services, ISPs, and data centers, helping ensure smooth network operation, legitimate bandwidth use, and improved network utilization[1][3].